RishOnBash/rosalind-solutions/INI4/README.md

 - I used [C](ini4.c) to solve it.
 - It had pretty straight-forward logic, which says if a number divided by 2 gives remainder as 1, its odd number.
 - The dataset gives you any range from 1 to 10000, your task is find the odd numbers in that range and add it till the maximum range and print it.

+\[!TIP]
+> Just like INI2 this also has a caveat that the argumenrts are accepted as literal numbers from a file, except for the [Awk version](ini4.awk), where the argument as accepted as file.